 Here are some examples of sentences with more than one adjective:

 - She’s got a new, red sports car.
-Here we can see age, colour and purpose adjectives.
+Here we can see age, color and purpose adjectives.

 - They bought a beautiful, tiny Japanese vase.
 Opinion, size and origin are expressed in this sentence.

 - It’s a comfortable, heavy, 150-year-old rocking chair.
 Here we have an opinion, quality, age and purpose to describe the chair.